Jobs API

 • extended_properties (dict): a dictionary of additional properties that can be used to create custom job attributes.

 • status (string): a string representing the state of the job.
+When accessed the status will be updated if necessary.
 Possible statuses are:

 All job types also have the following read-only attributes: